 EHIL’s research spans theoretical work (which consists of developing mathematical models and metrics of re-identification risk), empirical work (evaluations of our models and metrics through simulations and controlled studies), applied work (evaluations on large data sets), and knowledge translation (building software tools, instruments, and education through presentations, webinars, and workshops).

-EHIL is the only research group in Canada conducting both theoretical and applied research on the de-identification of health information and secure computation over health data.
+EHIL is the only research group in Canada conducting both theoretical and applied research on the generation of synthetic health data, the de-identification of health information, and secure computation over health data.

 This cumulative chart shows funding obtained directly by the senior investigator since 1996.
 These include peer-reviewed funding and contracts.

 - All fund amounts have been converted into Canadian dollars.

 - The funds awarded in any year may be earmarked for expenditure over multiple years.
 For example, a grant may be awarded in a particular year but it is for a 3 year or a 5 year project.
 We only show the funds in the year of award.